 In 2012, Ray started Free State Roll Off & Recycling to provide waste and recycling transportation services in central Maryland which has operated on a profitable basis since its inception and continues to grow today.

-In addition to Ray's volunteer activities at the Chesapeake Railway Association and the Walkersville Southern Railroad for the past nine years, his previous volunteer activities included:
+In addition to Ray's past volunteer activities at the Chesapeake Railway Association and the Walkersville Southern Railroad for the over nine years, his previous volunteer activities included:

 1999- 2004 Civil Air Patrol, U S Air Force Auxiliary Gaithersburg, MD.
 Search and rescue volunteer and training